 Price comparison engines exist for all kinds of products including automobiles.
 Such sites crawl product details and their price from manufacturer portals by using web crawling.
 Aggregator sites serve as the first stop for anyone looking to buy a new vehicle nowadays.
 If you are an automobile data aggregation site, extracting data from a wide range of automobile manufacturer sites may seem like a big roadblock.
 DaaS services can be a good fit for this requirement and the scale at which these managed solutions provide data can make your price comparison site truly resourceful.

 Every industry is listening closely to the customers these days to identify the current shortcomings of their products and to gather ideas that can be turned into a new feature or an entirely different product.
 Automobile manufacturers too, are on the lookout for similar information to improve their products.
 The best source of customer sentiments and feedback for manufacturers is automobile forums and blogs.
 People share their reviews, criticism, complaints, and anything they feel about the vehicles they use in various places on the web.
 This insightful data is scattered across the web and would require a reliable web crawling system to gather it for analysis.
 Since the competition is tightening by each passing day, not listening to your customers can be considered fatal.

 Building an app to showcase offers

-Automobile websites and apps can make use of web crawling to scrape latest offers and promotions going on different car manufacturers’ websites to display it to their users.
-Such an app can be beneficial to the users who are looking to buy a new car.
-The data can be pulled from directly from the manufacturers’ or dealers’ websites using advanced web crawling technologies.
+Automobile websites and apps can make use of web crawling to crawl the latest offers and promotions going on different car manufacturers’ websites to display it to their users.
+Such an app can be beneficial to users who are looking to buy a new car.
+The data can be pulled directly from the manufacturers’ or dealers’ websites using advanced web crawling technologies.
 Services that offer low latency crawls can be used to make sure the data that you display is always fresh.